cirulls/docker-api-gateway/README.md

 **LUA FILE NAME**

-You can find the name of the .lua file by downloading the nginx configuration files from https://youraccount-admin.3scale.net/apiconfig/services/123456789/integration/edit (replace the dummy digits in the URL with your API service ID):
+You can find the name of the .lua file by downloading the nginx configuration files from https://youraccount-admin.3scale.net/apiconfig/services/123456789/integration/edit (replace the dummy digits in the URL with your API service ID).
+Make sure you first selected nginx On-premises Gateway in the Integration tab.

 ![alt text](https://github.com/cirulls/docker-api-gateway/blob/master/screenshots/lua_filename.png "Download lua file")